cosmos/sdk-tutorials/voter/index.md

 Navigate to the views directory in `vue/src/views`

-Since we don't need the default form component replace inside of `vue/src/views/Types.vue`
+Since we don't need the default form component inside of `vue/src/views/Types.vue`, the following two lines should be removed:

 ```js
 <SpType modulePath="username.voter.voter" moduleType="Vote"  />
 <SpType modulePath="username.voter.voter" moduleType="Poll"  />
 ```

-with two new components and a title
+...and replaced with with two new components and a title:

  ```js
 			<SpH3>